Anatoli Papanov

-Anatoli Dmitrievich Papanov (Анатолий Дмитриевич Папанов; 31 October 1922 — 5 August 1987) was a Soviet and Russian actor, drama teacher, and theatre director at the Moscow Satire Theatre where he served for almost 40 years.
+Anatoli Dmitriyevich Papanov (Анатолий Дмитриевич Папанов; 31 October 1922 – 5 August 1987) was a Soviet and Russian actor, drama teacher, and theatre director at the Moscow Satire Theatre where he served for almost 40 years.
 A prominent character actor, Papanov is mostly remembered for his comedy roles in a duo with his friend Andrei Mironov, although he had many dramatic roles as well.
-As a voice actor he contributed to over hundred cartoons.
+As a voice actor, he contributed to over one hundred cartoons.
 He was named People's Artist of the USSR in 1973 and awarded the USSR State Prize posthumously.

 Early and war years

 Anatoli Papanov was born in Vyazma, Smolensk Governorate (modern-day Smolensk Oblast, Russia) into a mixed Russian-Polish family.
-His father Dmitry Filippovich Papanov (1897—1982) was a retired soldier who served as a railway guard and an amateur actor at the local theatre founded by Nikolai Plotnikov, where Anatoli and his sister also performed as children.
-His mother Elena Boleslavovna Roskovskaya (1901—1973) was a Belarus-born Polish milliner who secretly converted from Roman Catholicism to Russian Orthodoxy.
+His father Dmitry Filippovich Papanov (1897–1982) was a retired soldier who served as a railway guard and an amateur actor at the local theatre founded by Nikolai Plotnikov, where Anatoli and his sister also performed as children.
+His mother Yelena Boleslavovna Roskovskaya (1901–1973) was a Belarus-born Polish milliner who secretly converted from Roman Catholicism to Russian Orthodoxy.
 Anatoli himself was raised in Orthodox traditions.

 In 1930 the family moved to Moscow.
-As a schoolboy Papanov attended drama courses, then went on to work as a caster at a factory, simultaneously performing in a popular theatre studio for factory workers organized by Vakhtangov Theatre actors led by Vasili Kuza whom Papanov later considered his first teacher.
+As a schoolboy Papanov attended drama courses, then went on to work as a caster at a factory, simultaneously performing in a popular theatre studio for factory workers organized by Vakhtangov Theatre actors led by Vasily Kuza whom Papanov later considered his first teacher.
 During the late 1930s he made a number of uncredited appearances in movies, such as a sailor in Lenin in October (1937) or a passerby in The Foundling (1939).

-In 1941, after the invasion of the Soviet Union, Papanov joined the Red Army and left for the front line.
-As a senior sergeant he headed an anti-aircraft warfare platoon.
+In 1941, after the invasion of the Soviet Union, Papanov joined the Red Army and, as a senior sergeant, headed an anti-aircraft warfare platoon on the front lines.
 In June 1942, he was badly wounded by an explosion and lost two toes on his right foot.
 He spent six months in a military hospital and was sent home as disabled, and for the next several years he could only walk with a cane.
 In 1985 he was awarded the 1st class Order of the Patriotic War.

-Despite his injury, in 1943 Papanov entrolled as a student in the acting faculty of the State Institute of Theatre Arts, taking courses with Vasili Orlov.
-During his studies he met his future wife, a fellow student Nadezhda Yurievna Karatayeva (born 1924), who had also served in the war as a nurse on a hospital train.
+Despite his injury, in 1943 Papanov enrolled as a student in the acting faculty of the State Institute of Theatre Arts, taking courses with Vasily Orlov.
+During his studies he met his future wife and fellow student Nadezhda Yuryevna Karatayeva (born 1924), who had also served in the war as a nurse on a hospital train.
 They married on 20 May 1945, ten days after the end of the war.